AmadeusITGroup/otter/packages/@o3r/configuration/README.md

 ## Generators

-Otter framework provides a set of code generators based on [angular schematics](https://angular.io/guide/schematics).
+Otter framework provides a set of code generators based on [Angular schematics](https://angular.io/guide/schematics).

 | Schematics                 | Description                                                    | How to use                        |
 | -------------------------- | -------------------------------------------------------------- | --------------------------------- |